PRC-PALM-SPC-5.51-pro1: BLOOD SPECIMEN COLLECTION (Print here)

 - Gauze or cotton balls

-Children <= 2 months
+Children 2 months of age or younger

 - Do not use Chlorohexidine (CHG) swabs or one step